karelz/karelz.github.io/_includes/mock_interviews.md

     * Everybody else.
 1. I will provide resume feedback via email if needed (first impressions, how it matches your desired job profile, etc.)
 1. I will schedule [Skype interview](https://www.skype.com/en/interviews) with you  - 1h.
-    * Originally I hoped to do 1-2 mock interviews each week, but that has been a dream.
-I will try to make some progress over time though.
+    * Originally I hoped to do 1-2 mock interviews each week, but that was just wishful thinking.
+In reality it is barely 1 per month :( ... although I could try to use lame excuse that I needed to experiment first and fine-tune the process, but that would be mostly a lie.
+Anyway,  I will try to keep doing them here and there when the workload at daily job permits it (which may be a while).
+I will focus more on resume reviews when possible.
-    * People lower in the priority list may need to wait a bit for their turn.
 1. We will do the mock interview.
     * Expect me to start the mock interview the same way as in a real interview - including introduction, warm up questions, etc. The full experience.
         * Note: I always allow programming language of choice, pseudo-language or even mix of languages - the ideas are important, not the syntax.